haesleinhuepf/bia-bob/README.md

 ![img.png](https://github.com/haesleinhuepf/bia-bob/raw/main/docs/images/generate_notebook.gif)

 > [!CAUTION]
-> When using the OpenAI, Google Gemini API or any other endpoint via BiA-Bob, you are bound to the terms of service
+> When using the OpenAI, Google Gemini, Anthropic or any other endpoint via BiA-Bob, you are bound to the terms of service
 > of the respective companies or organizations.
 > The prompts you enter are transferred to their servers and may be processed and stored there.
 > Make sure to not submit any sensitive, confidential or personal data.
 Also using these services may cost money.